 We’re making some changes over at the SUCCESS Line.
 Introducing your new host—me!
 I am the managing director of SUCCESS Coaching, and I am so excited to be picking up the baton from Rory Vaden on this project.

 This week, I am joined by Josh Ellis, editor-in-chief of SUCCESS.
-Together, we talk about what it means to be a coach and our hopes and dreams for the future SUCCESS coaching.
+Together, we talk about what it means to be a coach and our hopes and dreams for the future of SUCCESS Coaching.
 Toward the end, I even lead Josh through a coaching session.

 The coaching space is severely underrated and undertrained.
 So many coaches spend all of their time telling clients what to do, but coaching is not telling.
 Coaching is asking deeply rooted powerful questions in order to elicit the response the person already has inside of them.
 And you can tell how powerful a question is by the silence found right after it.
 It is in that silence that personal development occurs.